themightyoarfish/ikkuna/sphinx/source/user_guide.rst

 Prerequisites
 .............

-This package requires you to have PyTorch installed.
-Unfortunately, the PyPi versions always lag behind, so you may have to compile PyTorch yourself. `Don't worry, it is a straightforward albeit somewhat time-consuming process
+This package requires you to have PyTorch 0.5 or newer installed.
+Unfortunately, the PyPI versions always lag behind, so you may have to compile PyTorch yourself. `Don't worry, it is a straightforward albeit somewhat time-consuming process
 <https://github.com/pytorch/pytorch#installation>`_.

-You will need version at least 0.5.

 .. warning::